Double Date | Video Sculpture

 Closer look at the Videos:

-Instant gratification from phones seems to be more tempting than being present in face-to-face conversations.
-With constant access to the world in our pockets, where should we direct our attention while trying to be present in the moment?
+It seems more tempting to get immediate gratification from phones than to be engaged in face-to-face conversations.
+Being present in the moment is difficult with constant access to the world in our pockets.
+Where should we direct our attention when trying to stay present?

 Do people know how to communicate with their loved ones and manage their phone usage?

 In our brainstorming process, we came up with several ideas, most of which revolved around people being controlled by their possessions.

 Our goal is to create an interactive video sculpture as a portraiture.
 The focus was then on telling a story about a modern relationship between people and their phones.

 We wanted to show how human interactions would change the relationship for the people in the video.
 For our concept, using a phone is very intuitive as the interaction device for the user.
 Different interactions such as swiping, picking the phone up, would indicate changes in the relationship depicted in the videos.